Current Employment Statistics (State and Area) Frequently Asked Questions

 In most States the CES survey is voluntary.
 However, it is required by state law

-in North Carolina, South Carolina, Oregon, and Washington State.
+in North Carolina, South Carolina, and Oregon.
 Information about

 these requirements, including documentation of the applicable legal code, is